14 FAM 720

 Department of State

-c.
+b.
 Schools abroad are not authorized to use the diplomatic pouch for shipment of supplies such as books and equipment.
-Established procedures for shipping books and other educational materials through the U.S. Despatch Agencies are in 14 FAM 315.1.
+U.S. Despatch Agencies are authorized to provide shipping services on behalf of U.S. Government-sponsored schools abroad.
+Books as well as other educational supplies and equipment, will be forwarded to the appropriate consolidated receiving point (CRP) by contract commercial suppliers for onward shipment to post through the U.S. Despatch Agency (DA), (see 14 FAM 315.1).
 Post management officers and school representatives must implement these procedures to realize the benefits of timely shipments and reduced costs.

 d.
 Employees of U.S. Government-sponsored schools are not authorized to use the diplomatic pouch for personal mail.